-Students at St. Mary School are expected to bring their lunch or purchase from the Band program every day. (menu of lunch items for purchase is available in the school office.)
+All students must bring a lunch and drink every day to school.

 If they forget their lunch and the office is notified first thing in the morning, the parent may be called to bring their child's lunch.
 The lunch is to be brought to the office and will be given to the student at lunch time.
 This prevents interruption to the learning environment.
-They may also charge a lunch from the Band program.
 Parents may not bring in "fast food" items for lunch.
 Pop is never allowed at lunch.
 Students eat in the classroom and are responsible for cleaning up the room after eating.